-The illustration at right demonstrates the essential differences between a reductionist and holistic worldview.
-On one side we see a checklist; a linear sequence; distinct parts that lead to a logical conclusion.
-This is the core of reductionism; every thought and process can be reduced and contemplated as separate parts.
-While each part makes up the whole, each part is also separate and distinct from the whole.
+The illustration at right demonst between a reductionist and holi side we see a checklist; a linear s parts that lead to a logical concl This is the core of reductionism; thought and process can be red contemplated as separate parts part makes up the whole, each g is also separate and distinct from the whole.

-The opposite side seems, initially, to be nothing more than a continuous loop, a sequence of connected circles; there are no separate parts, no conclusions that can be easily drawn.
-This represents holistic thought; there are no clear separations, connections are fluid and dynamic, and each aspect relates and connects with the next.
+The opposite side seems, initially, to be nothing more than a continuous loop, a seque of connected circles; there are n separate parts, no conclusions t easily drawn.
+This represents ho there are no clear separations, connections are fluid and dynamic, and each aspect relates and connects with the next.